Find the Best Talent in Georgia

 Termination process

 It is important to note that employee contracts can be terminated if a just cause for termination has been established.
-This includes situations such as dishonesty, negligence or fraud which would make an individual unable-to perform assigned tasks and more importantly compatible with the company’s goals in mind.
+This includes situations such as economic circumstances or organizational changes necessitating workforce reduction, expiration of the contract, employee resignation, mutual agreement, lack of qualifications, gross misconduct, prolonged incapacity (over 40 days), legal restrictions, and other objective reasons justifying termination.

 Notice period